LKreutzer/bazel-workshop/README.md

 ## Prerequisites

 - Install Bazel: [bazel.build/install](https://bazel.build/install)
+  - Verify that all participants use the same version!
   - Alternatively: use a build environment, e.g. Docker container
 - (Optional) Clone examples repository: [github.com/bazelbuild/examples](https://github.com/bazelbuild/examples)

 ## What do you want to learn in this workshop?